nanoporetech/flappie/RUNNIE.md

 same type.

-Run-length encoding separates a sequence into two parts: a run-length compressed sequencing containing only the identites of each run of bases, and the corresponding length of each run.
+Run-length encoding separates a sequence into two parts: a run-length compressed sequencing containing only the identities of each run of bases, and the corresponding length of each run.
 Factorising in this manner has a particular advantage for Oxford Nanopore reads since the identity of a homopolymer is separated from its length.
 Since homopolymer indels are a